-To see the data output from the successful request, navigate to the Output folder within the Data Fetcher folder on your Desktop.
-Each data field appears in its own .txt file in the Output folder, and JSON format is also available.
+To see the data output from the last fetch request, navigate to the Output folder within the Data Fetcher folder on your Desktop.
+The files indicated in the Settings->Output area of the Settings tab will be available there by default.